Hot Flushes… Night Sweats… Mood Swings…a few of the surgical menopause symptoms you can expect!

-If the ovaries and fallopian tubes are surgically removed with the uterus, you directly enter into surgical menopause stage.
-This is because there is a sudden decline of ovarian hormones, which in turn result in surgical menopausal symptoms.
+When they remove the ovaries and fallopian tubes along with the uterus, you directly enter into surgical menopause stage.
+This is because there is a sudden decline in ovarian hormones, which in turn result in surgical menopausal symptoms.
 As there is no transition phase, you may experience symptoms of menopause after hysterectomy more severe than with natural menopause.

 Women may experience long-term negative effects such as osteoporosis, lack of sex drive, and cardiovascular diseases.